denizgursoy/gotouch/src/customize/value.md

 ![Vim editor](@images/vim-editor.png)

-When you exit your the editor, gotouch will save the values and continue creating the project.
+When you exit the editor, gotouch will save the values and continue creating the project.
 Values under the selected project structure will be merged with all selected choices' values.

 ::: warning
-Be aware that only **`values`** under the selected project structure can be changed by users.
-Values of selected choices cannot be changed.
+ **`values`** of selected choices and the selected project structure cannot be changed.
 If you need some changeable values use  **`customValues`** of choices.
 :::

 ## Default Values